Carmina Burana (Orff): Reception

 Carmina Burana was first staged by the Oper Frankfurt on 8 June 1937 under conductor Bertil Wetzelsberger (1892–1967) with the Cäcilienchor Frankfurt, staging by Oskar Wälterlin and sets and costumes by Ludwig Sievert.
-Shortly after the greatly successful premiere, Orff said the following to his publisher, Schott Music: "Everything I have written to date, and which you have, unfortunately, printed, can be destroyed.
+Shortly after the greatly successful premiere, Orff said to his publisher, Schott Music: "Everything I have written to date, and which you have, unfortunately, printed, can be destroyed.
 With Carmina Burana, my collected works begin."

+The first American performance was on 10 January 1954, by the University of San Francisco's Scholar Cantorum, at the city's Opera House.

 Several performances were repeated elsewhere in Germany.
-The Nazi regime was at first nervous about the erotic tone of some of the poems, but eventually embraced the piece.
+The Nazi regime was at first nervous about the erotic tone of some of the poems but eventually embraced the piece.
 It became the most famous piece of music composed in Germany at the time.
 The popularity of the work continued to rise after the war, and by the 1960s Carmina Burana was well established as part of the international classic repertoire.
-The piece was voted number 62 at the Classic 100 Ten Years On and is at number 144 of the 2020 Classic FM Hall of Fame.
+The piece was voted number 62 at the Classic 100 Ten Years On, in the top ten of the Classic 100 Voice, and is at number 144 of the 2020 Classic FM Hall of Fame.

 Alex Ross wrote that "the music itself commits no sins simply by being and remaining popular.
 That Carmina Burana has appeared in hundreds of films and television commercials is proof that it contains no diabolical message, indeed that it contains no message whatsoever."

 Subsequent arrangements

 The popularity of the work has ensured the creation of many additional arrangements for a variety of performing forces.

 In 1956, Orff's disciple Wilhelm Killmayer created a reduced version for soloists, SATB mixed choir, children's choir, two pianos and six percussion (timpani + 5), and was authorized by Orff.
 The score has short solos for three tenors, baritone and two basses.
 This version is to allow smaller ensembles the opportunity to perform the piece.

+John Krance's concert band transcription was published in 1968.

-An arrangement for wind ensemble was prepared by Juan Vicente Mas Quiles (born 1921), who wanted both to give wind bands a chance to perform the work and to facilitate performances in cities that have a high quality choral union and wind band, but lack a symphony orchestra.
+An arrangement for wind ensemble was prepared by Juan Vicente Mas Quiles (born 1921), who wanted both to give wind bands a chance to perform the work and to facilitate performances in cities that have a high-quality choral union and wind band, but lack a symphony orchestra.
 A performance of this arrangement was recorded by the North Texas Wind Symphony under Eugene Corporon.
 In writing this transcription, Mas Quiles maintained the original chorus, percussion, and piano parts.

+Carmina Burana became popular in Greece through its use at the beginning and end of Andreas Papandreou's election speeches from the 1974 legislative election to those of the 1993 legislative election.

+The Carolina Crown Drum and Bugle Corps included sections from Orff's Carmina Burana in their 2025 show, The Point of No Return.